 - the late filing is the result of COVID-19 circumstances,

 the late CT1 return may be completed without the restriction of reliefs, such as loss relief and group relief, required by section 1085(2) TCA 1997.

-There are a number of online payment methods available to make a payment to Revenue on online payment facilities.
+There are a number of online payment methods available to make a payment to Revenue see online payment facilities.

 For specific queries on payments please continue to submit your query through My Enquiries selecting the following:

 - For ‘Enquiry relates to': Select ’Other than the above’ from the drop down menu.